automatephp/website/static/doc/get-started.md

         max_releases: 1        # The number of releases to be kept on remote servers.
         servers:
             prod-exemple-front-01:
                 host: prod-1.exemple.com     # The domain name or the server's IP
                 user: automate               # The SSH user to be used for the deployment
-                password: %prod_password%  # Read more below in "The SSH password" section
+                password: "%prod_password%"  # Read more below in "The SSH password" section
                 path: /home/wwwroot/         # The path on the remote server
                 port: 22                     # The SSH port (default:22)
             prod-exemple-front-02:
                 host: prod-2.exemple.com
                 user: automate
                 ssh_key: /keys/private       # A file path to private key
-                password: %passphrase%     # An optional passphrase
+                password: "%passphrase%"     # An optional passphrase
                 path: /home/wwwroot/
 ```

 It's possible to authenticate on the server with a password or with a private key.
 For the latter, you must define a path to the private key file and an optional passphrase (password) as the example above describes.

-You can use a variable with the notation %variable_name%
+You can use a variable with the notation "%variable_name%"
 If one variable is detected Automate will search for the value in an environment variable « AUTOMATE__variable_name ».
 If the environment variable doesn't exist, Automate will ask to you to provide your password upon each deployment through in your terminal.